Exporting Jar Filestutorial java jar

 jar command from inside the

 bin directory.
-This allows us to create a
+This lets us create a

 .jar file that just contains the